noisebridge/tech-support/README.md

 # Service Level Agreement (SLA)

 There is no SLA.
 This is a volunteer organization, and we who choose to help people are not getting paid to do so.
 If you want to be helped, do not complain or be negative.
+If you can, please help someone else with their issue.
+This is not a top-down thing, everyone can help everyone else.